40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 ![active/active design](images/fgt-aa-internal.png)

-### External public IP per instance and a internal Azure Standard Load Balancer
+### External public IP per instance and an internal Azure Standard Load Balancer

 This design can be a use case where the public IP per instance is used for management of the FortiGate VMs or for the Azure SDN connector outbound connections to Azure.
 Alternatively, the public IPs can be used for outbound connections.